 Louis de Corail, Consul General of France [fr]

-Louis de Corail took over as Consul General of France in Atlanta on August 15, 2016.
+Louis de Corail has served as Consul General of France in Atlanta since August 15, 2016.

 From 2012-2016, he was seconded to the City Hall of Bordeaux/Bordeaux Metropole as Director of International Relations.

-Louis de Corail holds an MA in Literature (Paris-IV), and was a PhD student/Graduate Assistant in the Department of French at New York University in the 1980s.
+Louis de Corail holds a master’s in literature (Paris-IV), and was a PhD student/graduate assistant in the Department of French at New York University in the 1980s.

 Born in 1960 in the Gers region of France, he is married with three children.

 Follow Consul General de Corail on Twitter: @LouisdeCorail